vekerdyb/etoro-eth-gnome-extension/README.md

 ```
 Press `Alt+F2` type `r` and hit enter.

-Go to https://extensions.gnome.org/local/ in your browser, or open `gnome-tweak-tools` and enable `EtoroETH`.
+Go to https://extensions.gnome.org/local/ in your browser, or open `gnome-tweak-tools` and enable `eToroETH`.

 # Notes
 Uses the 5 minute data and updates every 10 seconds.